Boy shot in the leg in Arlington on Sunday

 He was taken to the hospital with non-life-threatening injuries.

 Initial investigation revealed the victim was leaving a party at an event center.
-There were two group arguing in the parking lot.
+There were two groups arguing in the parking lot.

 According to JSO, the argument turned into a shooting between two gunmen.